Richard Annesley, 2nd Earl Annesley

 Richard Annesley, 2nd Earl Annesley PC (Ire) (14 April 1745 – 9 November 1824), styled The Honourable from 1758 to 1802, was an Anglo-Irish politician and noble.

+Biography

 Lord Annesley was educated at Trinity College Dublin.
-He was the second son of William Annesley, 1st Viscount Glerawly and Lady Anne Beresford.
+He was the second son of William Annesley, 1st Viscount Glerawly, and Lady Anne Beresford.
 He inherited the earldom created for his childless brother through the terms of the special remainder, as well as the viscountcy which had been created for his father, in 1802.
 He represented Coleraine in the Irish House of Commons from 1776 to 1783 and then St Canice to 1790.
 Subsequently, he sat for Newtownards until 1798, when Annesley was elected for Fore and Blessington.
 He chose the latter constituency and sat for it until 1800.
 In this year, he stood for Clogher and Midleton, which he represented until the Act of Union in 1801.
 He served as High Sheriff of Down in 1783.

+Marriage and issue

 He married Anne Lambert on 25 September 1771 and with her had six children: